aalolexx/awt-pj-ws2425-3d-realtime-reconstruction/README.md

 ### Application
 The python software visualizes in open3d.
 You can also stream the point cloud and the mesh via websockets.
-Each Component is initialized in the pipeline.
+Each component is initialized in the pipeline.
 There you can change some options.
 For example:
 ```
 mesh_generator = MeshGenerator(visualize=True, approach='alpha')